richardr1126/OpenReader-WebUI/README.md

 - 🚀 **(New) Optimized TTS Pipeline**: Next.js TTS backend with in-memory LRU audio cache, ETag-aware responses, and in-flight request de-duplication for faster repeat playback
 - 💾 **Local-First Architecture**: IndexedDB browser storage for documents and settings (now using Dexie.js)
 - 🛜 **Optional Server-side documents**: Manually upload documents to the Next.js backend (and Docker `docstore`) for all users to download
-- 📖 **Read Along Experience**: Follow along with highlighted text as the TTS narrates PDF files, with per-sentence navigation and skip controls
+- 📖 **Read Along Experience**: Follow along with real-time highlighted text as the TTS narrates PDF files, using an overlay-based highlighter, per-sentence navigation, and skip controls
 - 📄 **Document formats**: EPUB, PDF, TXT, MD, DOCX (with libreoffice installed, plus hardened DOCX→PDF conversion for better reliability)
 - 🎨 **Customizable Experience**:
   - 🔑 Select TTS provider (OpenAI, Deepinfra, or Custom OpenAI-compatible)